rvbug/QML/README.md

 # Introduction

-My jouney of learning Quantum ML...

-You will have to learn lot of complex things and it will be very strange trying to understand quantum superposition or entanglement.
-Best way is to understand is by Intution and also something very important which I learnt from Einstein when I was young - [Thought Experiment](https://en.wikipedia.org/wiki/Einstein%27s_thought_experiments)
+Quantum Physics is an exciting fields to learn and an attempt to try and understand the mystries of the universe at sub atomatic level.
+These are complex topics and best way to understand them is via inutition and [Thought Experiment](https://en.wikipedia.org/wiki/Einstein%27s_thought_experiments) by Einstein.

 Welcome to the strange world of "Quantum Phyics".
-This will be very difficult but worth learning if you want to understand how the universe works at the subatomic level.

 "Beauty of unknown"...

+We will be using Pennylane which is a cross-platform library to program Quantum Circuits.
+It has a default simulator and can integrate with plethora of external hardware

 ---
-# Basics
+# Foundation

-PennyLane - A cross platform python library to program Quantum Circuits.
-This library comes with default simulator devices and can integarate with external software and hardware to run quantum circuits.
-Differential Programming - A paradiam where programs which are differential
+Differential Programming - A paradiam where programs which are differential.
+If you have experience in Classical Machine Learning (ML), you would know that choosing a function which is differential will help it to learn.

 Quantum Computation - Execution of 1 or more Quantum Circuits
 Quantum Circuits (QC)- Collections of quantum gates interconnected by quantum wires
 Quantum Gates (QG) - Also known as  quantum gate is a basic quantum circuit operating on a small number of qubits